 Below are two sample electricity bills.
 One is for households and small businesses on time-of-use rates.
 The other bill is for households that have signed an energy contract.

 Your bill includes a line item called Electricity.
 This is the cost of the electricity that you used during the billing period.
-Most Ontario residential and small business consumers that buy electricity from their electricity are billed using time-of-use rates.
+Most Ontario residential and small business consumers that buy electricity from their utility are billed using time-of-use rates.
 Fewer than 1 in 10 customers are billed using tiered rates.
 These rates vary depending on how much electricity you use.

 The Ontario Energy Board sets both time-of-use and tiered rates.
 We review them twice a year, on May 1 and Nov 1, and if necessary, we adjust these rates.
 Learn more about managing your costs with electricity time-of-use rates